fastify/fastify/docs/Getting-Started.md

 start()
 ```

-Awesome, that was easy.<br/>
+Awesome, that was easy.

 Unfortunately, writing a complex application requires significantly more code than this example.
-A classic problem when you are building a new application is how handle multiple files, asynchronous bootstrapping and the architecture of your code.<br/>
+A classic problem when you are building a new application is how handle multiple files, asynchronous bootstrapping and the architecture of your code.

 Fastify offers an easy platform that helps solve all of problems, and more.

 > ## Note